- WHERE TO STAY

 You can buy a 1 day or 2 day passport giving full access to the Palace and Trianon Palaces, Marie-Antoinette’s Estate or you can buy a separate ticket just for Versailles Palace or Trianon Palaces/Marie Antoinette’s Estate.

-You can enter the estate and just wander the gardens free of charge.
+You can enter the estate and just wander the gardens free of charge, but you will need to book a time slot for entry.

 Admission to the permanent collections of the Palace (Grand Apartments, Hall of Mirrors), the Trianon Palaces, Marie Antoinette’s Estate, the temporary exhibitions plus the audio guides are free for under-18s and young people under 26 years old who are residents of the European Union.